Blog

 What are Insights?
 My Favorite 7 Definitions

-But just what is an innovation insight?
+But just what are insights?
 And how do you know when you’ve got one?

 Insights Defined